-6 Easy Steps to Ensure Your Fireplace Is Safe
+6 Easy Steps to Get Your Fireplace Ready For Winter

 Winter is characterized by short cold days, and we all look for somewhere warm to retreat to when the mercury dips too low outside.
 A fireplace can be a warm and cozy source of comfort during the cold nights of winter.
 It’s a good idea to attend to your fireplace before the start of the season so you can be assured that it is safe for usage.
-You can do much of the initial inspections, and if you find anything alarming, you can reach out to your trustworthy and reliable home services professionals at Tri-County Services.
-We can help you ensure your fireplace is safe and ready to use.
+You can do much of the initial inspections, and if you find anything alarming, you can reach out to your trustworthy and reliable home services professionals at TriCounty Services.
+We can help you ensure your fireplace is safe and ready for the winter months.
 Before the temperature drops too low outside, go through our safety list of must-dos before firing up your wood heater.

 1. Examine Chimney’s Exterior